michaelpj/termsandtruthconditions/_posts/2015-06-14-the_screwtype_letters.md

 entrance.
 Of such fabric is our power made.
 I suggest you wallpaper her favourite coffee shop in the same pattern.

 They do not see the darkness from whence their motivations come.
-We do, and so we come before them, and make them our agents, even against their own best will.
+We do, and we have modelled it, for our patients and millions like them.
+Truly, we know what will move them and so we come before them, and make them our agents, even against their own best will.

 Your loving uncle,